jonathan-bower/DataScienceResources/README.md

 Section of the data pipeline & resources:

 ## Data Science Getting Started
-Data Science is a multidisciplinary field covering at the very minimum - statistics, programming, machine learning.
+Data Science is a multidisciplinary field covering at the very minimum - statistics, programming, machine learning [Drew Conway's venn diagram](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram).
 These topics are covered throughout this repo.
-I find the best way to learn a topic is to get my hands dirty quickly -- with that in mind I would probably get to work in python and then implement different tools or theory into my toolkit as I understand each element.
+I personally find the best way to learn a topic is to get my hands dirty quickly - with that in mind I would probably get to work in python and then implement different tools or theory into my toolkit as I understand each element.
 If you haven't used python before I would strongly urge you to use the codecademy course to familiarize yourself with the content and how to program.
 Good luck and have fun.

 ### Starting
 * [Data Science Pipeline](http://machinelearningmastery.com/wp-content/uploads/2014/05/Overview-of-the-Applied-Machine-Learning-Process.png=1000x100) - Detailed overview of data pipeline from MachineLearningMastery.com